 - The concentration of CBD in each dropper

 Everyone, including our beloved pet friends, responds differently to CBD.
-The “average” dosage recommendation on our labeling is: one dropper for tinctures by mouth up to 3x per day.
+The “average” recommendation on our labeling is: one dropper for tinctures by mouth up to 3x per day.
 We suggest beginning with a lower dosage (for example 1/2 dropper daily), then increase as needed to determine your optimal dosage.
 For pets, see feeding recommendation on the bottle.

 Amount of hemp extract in each dropper, taken under the tongue (sublingually):